IRS Forms

 Currency and reporting rules that trip filers

 Schedule M uses the average exchange rate for the FDE or FB tax year under section 989(b).
 You must present the rate using the divide‑by convention, the number of foreign currency units per 1 USD, rounded to at least four decimals.
 The IRS stresses this format and warns against the inverse.
+You must also disclose the functional currency and the exchange rate used in the designated field at the top of Schedule M – leaving either field blank is an incomplete filing even when the line amounts are populated.
 Keep the source, dates, and your calculations in the file.

 For the other schedules on Form 8858, translation may vary.
 Schedule C permits GAAP translation or, if you prefer, the section 989 average rate noted on Schedule H. DASTM filers have special handling on Schedules C and H, and they reflect DASTM gains or losses where the instructions direct.
 The key is consistency and documentation so your reviewer and the IRS can follow your trail without guesswork.